 \section{Star decompositions}

-To further demonstrate the strength of our approach, in this section we consider the following problem.
+To further demonstrate the strength of our approach, we consider the following problem.
 Given an integer $d/2 < k < d$, can the edges of $\Gb_{N,d}$ be partitioned into edge-disjoint stars, each containing $k$ edges?
-We restrict ourselves to those $N$ for which the number of edges ($Nd/2$) is divisible by $k$.
+We restrict ourselves to those $N$ for which $Nd/2$ (i.e., the number of edges) is divisible by $k$.
 If such a partition exists with probability $1-o_N(1)$, then we say that $\Gb_{N,d}$ asymptotically almost surely (a.a.s.) has a $k$-star decomposition.

 The case $d=4, k=3$ was settled (affirmatively) in \cite{delcourt2018random}.
 Later, that method was extended in \cite{delcourt2025decomposing}, and a sufficient condition was given for general pairs $d,k$.
-Both papers used a second moment method and checking the required conditions lead to very technical computations.
+Both papers used a second moment method and checking the required conditions led to very technical computations.

 The problem is closely related to the asymptotic independence ratio $\alstar_d$ of $\Gb_{N,d}$.
 More specifically, if $\Gb_{N,d}$ a.a.s.~has a $k$-star decomposition, then